jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Think about that the next time you're seeing a nurse, doctor, or pharmacist.
 No one has a complete list of your sicknesses, diseases, shots, treatments and pills.
 After all, why would "they", if you don't?

 In the Industrial Age carrying around your medical history was impossible—too much paperwork.
 In the Internet Age it's a matter of extras becoming player gods and wanting to control their own levers of power.
-Controlling our own medical records, is one of the many levers waiting to be made in the Internet Age.
+Controlling our own medical records, is one of the many levers waiting to be made and contolled by Main Street, in the Internet Age.

 ## Levers of Power

 When you think of politics, you should think of tools.
 When you think of tools, you should think of levers of power.
 And when you think of levers of power, you should think "who controls mine?".
-Water, heat, food, electricity, healthcare.
-These are our absolute requirements.
+Water, heat, food, electricity, healthcare; these are our absolute requirements.

-In the Internet Age, we can start to control our own levers of powers with Hyrdroloop Water reclaimers, custom designed homes, Agrigrow agriculture, and Tesla Solar Panels, and whoever makes a healthcare database.
+In the Internet Age, we can start to control our own levers of powers with Hyrdroloop Water reclaimers, homes designed to maximize the Sun's enery, Agrigrow agriculture, Tesla Solar Panels, and medical records app.
 Once we believe in Techvolution, we'll be player gods in our minds.
 Once we control our own levers of power, we'll be player gods in reality.

 ## Does The World Need to Know